Are you running a small business in Washington state? If so, you’ll likely need a business license.

 If you apply online, applications are typically processed within 10 business days.
 Then, create an account with the My DOR system.
 This system is where you can file your taxes, as well as update your business’s contact information or record a change in your activities.

 If you apply by mail, complete the application and any other required forms and mail the documents to the address shown on the form.
 Mail-in applications may take up to six weeks to process.
 So if you’re looking for a faster method to obtain your business license, it’s worth considering applying online, if possible.

 For all business licenses, a nonrefundable fee is required for each application.
-The fee breakdown by business situation is:
+The fee breakdown is as follows:

-It’s important to note that you must review your Washington State business license annually.
+It’s important to note that you must review your business license annually.
 You’ll be required to pay the $10 fee no matter how many endorsements you possess.

-Keep in mind that depending on the city you operate your business in, your fees may vary.
+Keep in mind that depending on the city where you operate, your fees may vary.
 Be sure to check out this page on the Washington State Department of Revenue website to confirm the most up to date required fees.

 Also, depending on your business’s nature, you may be required to obtain a state endorsement.
 For example, if you’re a private investigator or architect firm, you’ll typically need a state endorsement.
 For more information on state endorsements, visit this page of the Washington State Department of Revenue website.

 Once you’ve applied and your application is approved, you may receive information from some or all of these agencies.
 We advise you to keep this information handy if you need to refer to it at some point.

 You’re required by the Department of Revenue to file an excise tax return either monthly, quarterly, or annually, even if you have no business to report for a particular time frame.
 The Department of Revenue will usually assign you a filing frequency once you apply.